vmetodiev/SDN/README.md

 The project itself:

+Current Project Status: On hold, to be continued soon...

 FreeFabric is an open source SDN forwarding fabric that lies on top of the Ryu Controller.
 It consists of the following modules: